By all reports, it appears that 2020 was a good year for cybercriminals and a bad one for the cyber security of businesses around the world.

 In reality, your off-the-shelf antivirus software isn't going to cut it when you're up against the kind of sophisticated cyber attack events hitting Australian businesses today.

 According to the Australian Cyber Security Centre (ACSC), there are a few ways you can protect your business against malware attacks, including:

 These steps are a good start, but are just a simple baseline for company-wide best practices.
-However, nothing protects your organisation’s network and data better than thorough cyber security protections, like CyberEdge’s full suite of enterprise-grade security solutions.
+However, nothing protects your organisation’s network and data better than thorough cyber security and malware protection, like CyberEdge’s full suite of enterprise-grade security solutions.